The Primacy of Worship

 The Family in Worship

 Worship should involve the whole covenant community.
 Therefore, we encourage parents to keep their covenant children in the worship service as much as possible.
 We realize there are times when this is not possible, so we do offer a nursery during the worship service as a service to parents who would otherwise miss parts of the service regularly.
 But our nursery is not intended to be a place to send small children during the entire service (or even during the sermon!) regularly, week after week.
-We do not despise our little ones and therefore want them to worship God with us (Matt.
-19:13-14), receiving the grace He provides through His Word (Luke 10:21).
-Don't worry, we expect little children to make some noise during worship.
-We praise the Lord for the cries of little ones as a reminder of His gracious blessing in the gift of children, who are a heritage from Him.
+Our children belong to the kingdom of God (Mark 10:13-16), and are thus to be included in the worship of God (Ps.
+8:2).
+Don't worry, we expect infants and little children to make some noise during worship.
+We praise the Lord for the cries of little ones as a reminder of His gracious blessing of the gift of children, who are a heritage from Him.

 Matthew 21:15–16 But when the chief priests and the scribes saw the wonderful things that he did, and the children crying out in the temple, “Hosanna to the Son of David!” they were indignant, and they said to him, “Do you hear what these are saying?”
 And Jesus said to them, “Yes; have you never read, “‘Out of the mouth of infants and nursing babies you have prepared praise’?”

 The Order of Worship

-Although the order of our worship services may vary slightly from week to week, the following is an example of the elements and order (or liturgy) used in a typical worship service, which follows a basic pattern of dramatic dialogue between God and His covenant people:
+Although the order of our worship services may vary slightly from week to week, the following is an example of the elements and order (or liturgy) used in a typical worship service, which follows a basic pattern of dramatic dialogue between the Lord and His covenant people:

 |Element of Worship||The Dialogue of Worship|